cala san miguel ibiza

 The spa hotel: One&Only Portonovi, Montenegro

-If you are looking for the world’s billionaires and rich kids this summer, you will likely find them in Portonovi, a marina-meets-village on the Adriatic coast.
-This high-rolling shoreline is home to Europe’s first One&Only resort, which opened in 2021 – and three years into its opening, its appeal doesn’t seem to be waning.
+If you're looking for the world's billionaires and rich kids this summer, you'll likely find them in Portonovi, a marina-meets-village on the Adriatic coast.
+This high-rolling shoreline is home to Europe's first One&Only resort, which opened in 2021 – and four years into its opening, its appeal doesn’t seem to be waning.
 Hugging the UNESCO-protected Bay of Kotor, it features palatial rooms and suites, several swimming pools and four restaurants.

-However, the highlight is the three-storey spa by Chenot, the exalted Swiss wellness operator, which features swathes of treatment rooms, a phalanx of medical staff, cryotherapy chamber, oriental hammam, a hair boutique and a men’s grooming salon, Barber&Blade.
-Guests can check-in for everything, from a facial to a seven-day detox programme.
+However, the highlight is the three-storey Chenot spa, from the exalted Swiss wellness operator, which features swathes of treatment rooms, a phalanx of medical staff, a cryotherapy chamber, oriental hammam, hair boutique and men’s grooming salon, Barber&Blade.
+Guests can check-in for everything from a facial to a seven-day detox programme.
 For an ultra bespoke package, the Chenot team will ask you to complete a set of diagnostic tests upon arrival to curate a sophisticated package of bespoke treatments and culinary plans that aim to stimulate the body to eliminate toxins, increase vitality, activate energy channels and rebalance the body’s physiology.
 A selection of guest rooms are located directly above the spa, offering privacy and easy access for those taking part in more intensive or longer treatment programmes.

 The arty hotel: The Fife Arms, Scotland